pvamshi/use-reducer-redux-demo/README.md

 Open console to check the logs being printed out.

 ## Motivation
 This is to evaluate if we can emulate redux with thunk, logger etc without using any third party libraries.
+This is possible using React hooks .
+This is just POC, so you wont find tests and there might be million bugs 😁.